SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/07 - Chapter 7/README.md

 # 7.4 Special Note on Dumping the Database

 On our `server.js` file, let's dump all tables by updating the sync() function.
 Edit this line of code.
-It should be line 21 if you have followed along perfectly.
+It should be line 21 or 25 if you have followed along perfectly.
 Right after `db.sequalize`.

 ```js
 .sync({force:true})
 ```

-This is great for troubleshooting and testing, we will want to revert this after our application is done.
+This is great for troubleshooting and testing(creating new user, deleting a user without having to create routes for deleting), we will want to revert this after our application is done.
 We will turn it off in Chapter 11.

 ---